Ramara: Rail

-Washago railway station, located in the neighbouring township of Severn, is served by Via Rail's weekly Canadian transcontinental service between Toronto and Vancouver.
+Washago station, located in the neighbouring township of Severn, is served by Via Rail's weekly Canadian transcontinental service between Toronto and Vancouver.
 The station was also formerly a stop on the Ontario Northland Railway's Northlander service.

-The gingerbread style Atherley Junction railway station was built by the Grand Trunk Railway in what is now Ramara in 1897, but it was destroyed by a fire in 1931.
+The gingerbread style Atherley Junction station was built by the Grand Trunk Railway in what is now Ramara in 1897, but it was destroyed by a fire in 1931.
 It was likely rebuilt after 1931 by Canadian National Railway, and now the structure is now located at Couchiching Beach Park in Orillia, Ontario.

 Bus

 There is bus service from Toronto to Washago operated by Ontario Northland Motor Coach Services.
 As well, there is extensive charter bus service to Casino Rama.

 Car

 Ontario Highway 12 (Trans Canada Highway) is a main connecting road between Ontario Highway 169 and Rama Road (Simcoe County Road 44).

 Air

 The closest airport is Lake Simcoe Regional Airport located between Barrie, Ontario and Orillia, and the closest major airport is Toronto Pearson Airport, via Highway 12 and Highway 400.